 Eligibility

+Board member qualifications are established by applicable provisions of the Kentucky Constitution and Kentucky Statutes.
+These specific provisions prevail over the following general description.
 To be eligible for membership on the Board, a person must meet the following qualifications:1

 Has attained the age of twenty-four (24) years;